kanakpandit17/shakespeare-linguistic-evolution/README.md

 Note: Queries containing r:DEPENDS_ON require SynAF annotations to be present in your Neo4j database.

+Below is the demo of how the Neo4j analysis works: video

+## Results
+Some of the results are attached here:
+The below figure shows the comparison of Top 10 triplets in year 1599: image 2

+The below figure explores the network around a particular word-”King”: image 3

+Sentiment Analysis is carried out to examine the emotions behind his works.
+The nltk VADER sentiment analyzer is used to evaluate the emotional tone of text.
+The below figure shows the average sentiment of Shakespeare's plays over time. image 4

+The following figure shows the distribution of Sentiment Scores per Play in chronological order image 5

+The following figure compares the sentiment evolution of two plays side-by-side, average sentiment and emotional contrast score over line chunks. image 6

+The below figure shows Top Words per Year in Shakespeare's Plays where Bubble Size = Frequency image 7

+The following figure explores the frequency of occurrence of POS Tag over Years image 8

 ## Troubleshooting
 - Ensure all required libraries are installed (pip install -r requirements.txt)